Thomas Homer-Dixon: Academic work

-Homer-Dixon’s research has led to publications and theoretical advances in four key areas.

 Environmental stress and violent conflict

 In the early 1990s, at the University of Toronto, Homer-Dixon led a team of researchers that pioneered study of the links between environmental stress and violent conflict.
-Two of his articles in the Harvard journal International Security identified underlying mechanisms by which scarcities of natural resources like cropland and fresh water could contribute to insurgency, ethnic clashes, terrorism, and genocide in poor countries (citations 7, 16 and 17 in current Wiki article).
+Two of his articles in the Harvard journal International Security identified underlying mechanisms by which scarcities of natural resources like cropland and fresh water could contribute to insurgency, ethnic clashes, terrorism, and genocide in poor countries.
 This research culminated in his book Environment, Scarcity, and Violence, which won the Caldwell Prize of the American Political Science Association.

-Social innovation and the ‘ingenuity gap’ (suggested new subsection and subsection title)
+Social innovation and the "ingenuity gap"

 In the mid-1990s, Homer-Dixon worked on the determinants of successful social innovation in response to key threats and challenges like climate change.
 He coined the term “ingenuity gap,” and his work resulted in the book The Ingenuity Gap.
 The book was published in six countries and won the 2001 Governor General's Award for English-language non-fiction in Canada.

-Societal breakdown and renewal (suggested new subsection and subsection title)
+Societal breakdown and renewal

 In the 2000s, Homer-Dixon studied the links between major crisis and societal renewal—a phenomenon he called “catagenesis.”
 Using the Roman Empire as a case study, he focused especially on the relationship between energy inputs, social complexity, and social crisis.
-This work led to the book The Upside of Down (book) which won the 2007 National Business Book Award.
+This work led to the book The Upside of Down which won the 2007 National Business Book Award.
 The book introduced the concept of “synchronous failure,” which was further developed in a co-authored 2015 article in Ecology and Society.

-The role of hope (suggested new subsection and subsection title)
+The role of hope

-After 2010, Homer-Dixon’s work became more prescriptive, focusing on how humanity might address its crises, and in particular on the essential role of the emotion hope.
+After 2010, Homer-Dixon's work became more prescriptive, focusing on how humanity might address its crises, and in particular on the essential role of the emotion hope.
 These ideas were brought together in the book Commanding Hope: The Power We Have to Renew a World in Peril.